BrobstonCreations/yet-another-smart-vent/README.md

 # Yet Another Smart Vent

-This project contains most everything needed to 3D print, assemble, and flash an MQTT Smart Vent.
+This project contains most everything needed to 3D print, assemble, and flash an ESPHome/MQTT Smart Vent.

 ![PXL_20220812_211906955](https://user-images.githubusercontent.com/4724577/184465351-95fdbfe1-2a6a-43a4-8e92-827d9840c7b6.jpg)
 [Here is a short video demonstration on YouTube.](https://youtu.be/ANneINQjgso)